phluxcp/operating-system/README.md

-# Phlux/operating-system
+# phluxcp/operating-system

-A PHP framework agnostic component to detect the running OS name, version and family.
+A PHP framework-agnostic component to detect the running OS name, version and family.

 > [!WARNING]
 > This package is in early development stage and is not ready for production use.
 It is not tested yet, so use it at your own risk.